FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 # Controlling Fault Domains

 The operator provides multiple options for defining fault domains for your cluster.
-The fault domain defines how data is replicated and how processes are replicated across machines.
+The fault domain defines how data is replicated and how processes are distributed across machines.
 Choosing a fault domain is an important process of managing your deployments.

 Fault domains are controlled through the `faultDomain` field in the cluster spec.